MEET LYRO - OUR NEW AI CHATBOT

 Say that a customer asks a rule-based chatbot to share shipping info related to your business.
 Since it’s trained to provide an answer according to the “shipping” keyword, it’s supposed to give you accurate info on this particular subject.

-But what would happen if a person were to ask for something more specific, or a complex query, like “What is the shipping rate for FedEx”, for example?
+But what would happen if a person were to ask for something more specific, like “What is the shipping rate for FedEx”, for example?

 You guessed it—a rule-based bot would only be able to share the same answer as above, only recognizing the keyword “shipping”.